Last updated: ET

 Medical services and facilities

-Public medical facilities and emergency services are poor in Monrovia and unavailable outside the capital.
+Public medical facilities and emergency services are poor in Monrovia and generally unavailable outside the capital.
 Private emergency services are available, but can be very expensive.
 Medicines are rarely available.

 Travellers requiring medical assistance for any serious illnesses, or who are involved in accidents, may require medical evacuation.
 Medical transport is very expensive and payment is often required up front.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.